boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

 R-SUPPORT-CA: yes

 R-SUPPORT-CLIENT:
-  : yes, if the clients add the home's Certification Authority to its trust list.
+  : yes, if the clients add the home's CA to their trust list.

 R-REVOKE-AUTH:
   : Yes, user can update CRL on local certificate authority, and clients